 - sipping – a literary-themed cocktail at Peter Kern Library or a tropical cocktail at Tern Club

 - playing – arcade games at Suttrees Tavern or bowling in a hip basement a la Maple Hall

 - marveling – at the magic being made at Glitterville or Pretentious Glass

 2.)
 The Outdoors!

 Downtown is a gem, but Knoxville really shines where the sun does too – outside.
 Over 100 miles of greenways stretch across the city, making the whole place incredibly accessible to runners, bikers, and adventurers of all kinds.
 Speaking of adventurers, the Urban Wilderness has acres upon acres of land for you to explore – whether you’re mountain biking, paddle-boarding, or hiking!
 In the midst of that expanse is Ijams Nature Center in South Knoxville – home of Meads Quarry, canopy adventures, and a helpful Visitor Center to kick off your journey.
 Not satisfied?
 There are over 80 other parks to choose from within city limits – not including the Great Smoky Mountains just a skip and a hop away!

-Speaking of the Great Smoky Mountains, they may have the good stuff (c’mon, who can compete?), but Knoxville’s got some quality views of her own.
+Speaking of the Great Smoky Mountains, they may have the good stuff (c’mon, who can compete?), but another reason to be excited about moving to Knox are the quality views of her own.
 Whether you’re taking in the far-off skyline from Sharp’s Ridge, the Tennessee River from the Bluffs in SoKno, or enjoying Knox County’s highest peak after a hike up House Mountain, you’ll quickly appreciate this definite perk of living near mountains.
 Just remember those Insta-worthy sunrise views are best experienced with good, strong (we’re talkin’ the strongest) coffee.